The event has ended, but the memories remain.

 A Day Apart will not only illuminate the mobile opportunity but provide practical advice on how to take advantage of it.
 You’ll learn to:

 - avoid desktop tendencies that result in poor mobile experiences

 - design for how people actually use mobile devices

 - work with native and web design conventions

 - start from the mobile experience and extend outward

-This full-day workshop follows An Event Apart Atlanta and runs 9:00am-4:00pm on Wednesday, February 19.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Atlanta and runs 9:00am-4:00pm on Wednesday, February 19.
+You can register online and save over $100 when you sign up for all three days.